naveenvalecha/fb_likebox/README.txt

 -- CONFIGURATION --

-* Go to Administer > Site configuration > Facebook Likebox Settings and
+* Go to Site > List > 'Theme'
+* The block will be called "'Your site name' on Facebook"
+* Click on 'configure':

- - Add the Facebook Page (i.e.: http://www.facebook.com/wikisaber.es) and
+* Add the Facebook Page (i.e.: http://www.facebook.com/wikisaber.es) and
   configure the display and appearance settings.

  - Configuration examples: